 Subtropical, Belize’s climate alternates between just two seasons—the Rainy and the Dry.
 The temperatures hang in the mid-eighties (Fahrenheit) but it can become quite hot in the peak of the dry season—August and September, so many people recommend visiting Belize between March and May.
 However, all these recommendations are contingent on your travel plans; with the proper prophylactics the weather is hardly ever intolerable—that is apart from the exceptional hurricane.

 January is known as mawga season in Belize (the word mawga comes from the English ‘meagre’ meaning ‘scarce’).
-This is because after serious Christmas and New Year’s celebrations many families are keen to hold on to what money they have left.
-For the tourist who decides to visit after the New Year’s celebration, this means businesses that rely on local spending may be a little cheaper.
+This is because after the serious Christmas and New Year’s celebrations many families are keen to hold on to what money they have left.
+For the tourist who decides to visit after the New Year’s celebration, this means businesses that rely on local spending maybe a little cheaper.

 In March it’s Heroes and Benefactors Day, formerly known as Baron Bliss Day—a national holiday commemorating Belize’s great benefactor Baron Henry Edward Earnest Victor Bliss who willed his fortune to the country after choosing it for its favourable climate as a place for final slumber.
 Baron Bliss died on March 9th, 1926.
 A unique canoe race, La Ruta Maya (The Mayan Route) coincides to finish on Baron Bliss day and takes place from March 6th to the 9th.
 This demanding, 4-day, 274 km canoe race twists across an ancient route: along the Macal and Belize Rivers which, in their history, formed the only passage inland—from San Ignacio and other towns ensconced among the Maya Mountain foothills to the coastal port of Belize City.